Hungary–Mexico relations: History

 In 1861, French Emperor Napoleon III sought to expand his empire and invaded Mexico.
 The French Empire, along with Hungarian hussars, took control of the country.
 The first official contact between the Kingdom of Hungary and Mexico commenced with the arrival of Emperor Maximilian of Habsburg, who ruled Mexico from 1864 to 1867 and was brother to Franz Joseph I, Emperor of Austria and King of Hungary.
-Maximilian I resided in Chapultepec Castle while in Mexico City; it now serves as a museum that featuring furnishings and artwork from 1860s Austria-Hungary.

 During the Siege of Mexico City, Hungarian soldiers fought to keep control of the city from Mexican Republican forces.
 In June 1867, Mexico City was taken by Republican forces and the remaining Hungarian soldiers were returned to Europe.
 In 1867, the Austro-Hungarian Empire broke diplomatic relations with Mexico after the assassination of Emperor Maximilian.

 After World War I, the Austro-Hungarian Empire broke apart and Hungary became again an independent nation in 1918.
 In 1925, Mexico accredited its first diplomatic legation to Hungary based in Italy and named Carlos Puig y Casauranc as its first delegate to Hungary in 1927.
-The first Hungarian representative accredited to Mexico was Count László Széchenyi, head of the Hungarian legation based in Washington D.C.
+The first Hungarian representative accredited to Mexico was Count László Széchenyi, head of the Hungarian legation based in Washington, D.C.
 In 1925 Count Széchenyi visited Mexico.

 During World War II, Mexico severed diplomatic relations with Hungary in 1941.
 Diplomatic relations between both nations were re-established on 14 May 1974.
 In September 1976, Mexico opened an embassy in Budapest.

 In 1977, Pál Losonczi, Head of the Presidential Council of the People's Republic of Hungary visited Mexico.
-In April 1990, the Foreign Chancellor of Mexico Fernando Solana paid an official visit to Hungary.
+In April 1990, Mexican Foreign Secretary Fernando Solana paid an official visit to Hungary.
 In October 1991 the State Secretary of the Hungarian Foreign Ministry, Ferenc Somogyi visited Mexico.
-The Hungarian Minister of Foreign Affairs Géza Jeszenszky visited Mexico in March 1992.
+The Hungarian Foreign Minister Géza Jeszenszky visited Mexico in March 1992.
 In July 1992, President Carlos Salinas de Gortari made the first state visit by a Mexican president to Hungary.

 At the start of 1997, the Hungarian State Secretary of Foreign Affairs István Szent-Iványi visited Cuba and Mexico.
 In April 1997, Hungarian President Árpád Göncz paid a state visit to Mexico, the first since relations had been re-established, meeting Mexican President Ernesto Zedillo.
 In November 2001, Hungarian Prime Minister Viktor Orbán visited Mexico, where he attended a meeting of Leaders of Christian-Democratic Parties.
 In 2004, Mexican President Vicente Fox visited Hungary to discuss a future economic cooperation agreement that would boost economic and trade relations.

-In May 2014, both nations celebrated 40 years of diplomatic relations.

 In January 2023, Hungarian Foreign Minister Péter Szijjártó paid a visit to Mexico and met with his counterpart Marcelo Ebrard.
 The two foreign minister discussed cooperation and trade and stated that both Mexico and the European Union required an upgraded cooperation agreement which was signed 20 years previously.

+In 2024, both nations celebrated 50 years of diplomatic relations.